Destination: Venice

 When I went to Venice, the romantic decay all seemed just a little too seedy.
 And the city that once built an empire on commerce, now trades in made-in-China copies of Venetian masks.
 Talk about tacky souvenirs–I thought that if I saw one more pair of men’s underwear sporting a bit of David’s anatomy (that’s David by Michelangelo)—I would jump in a canal.

-Leon (and Brunetti) also led me to hidden treasures of Venice, and explained the little cultural secrets that sometimes elude a tourist.I went on a Comissario Brunetti alert, recognizing street and plaza names and remembering the crime that took place in a particular canal.
-The British fan site for the author emphasizes the way that place dominates her novels with a wonderful graphic map
+Leon (and Brunetti) also led me to hidden treasures of Venice, and explained the little cultural secrets that sometimes elude a tourist.I went on a Commissario Brunetti alert, recognizing street and plaza names and remembering the crime that took place in a particular canal.
+She also has published (with Toni Sepeda): Brunetti’s Venice: Walking With the City’s Best-Loved Detective.

 You may want to start with her latest book, The Girl of His Dreams , but once you add Leon to your travel library, I’ll bet you can’t read just one.